momoth12/Conditional-Generative-adversarial-Networks/README.md

 - Implementation of cGAN using PyTorch
 - Training and evaluation scripts
-- Example usage with MNIST dataset
+- Example usage with Fashion MNIST dataset

 ## Requirements